 About this Simulation

 This example uses the OpenFOAM simpleFOAM solver.
 This is a steady-state solver for incompressible turbulent flow and can be used to find a reasonable initial condition for a transient analysis.
-This 2D example of steady state flow around an airfoil is taken directly from the OpenFOAM v2.4 airFoil2D tutorial.
+This airFoil2D example model of a steady state flow around an airfoil was taken directly from a tutorial in the OpenFOAM v2.4 GitHub repository.
+You can access and download the necessary input files by clicking the Import Job Setup button below.

 Sign Up and Log In